pahlisch/pahlisch/README.md

 ### Working on:

-I'm currently working on fleshing out my github profile :) Look forward to more code in the near future.
+I'm currently learning flask and working on a website that display data from magic the gathering draft (see 17lands.com).

 ### Want to have a chat ?